raspberrypilearning/hello-world/en/step_4.md

 The underscore `_` is on the same key as the '-', next to the '0', hold <kbd>Shift</kbd> and tap '-' to type an `_`.

 --- /collapse ---

 --- /task ---

+--- task ---

+**Test:** If you ‘Run’ your code now it won't roll a dice.
+That’s because you have defined the `roll_dice` function, but not called it yet.

+--- /task ---